ironhack-labs/unit-testing-guided-example/README.md

 ![Ironhack Logo](https://user-images.githubusercontent.com/23629340/40541063-a07a0a8a-601a-11e8-91b5-2f13e4e6b441.png)

 # Unit Testing - Guided example

+## Introduction

+Test automation is a process of testing the code automatically by running the series of tests to verify that a program is functioning properly and meeting the requirements.

+**Unit testing** is an automated testing methodology in which a test-runner executes small units of code and asserts wether the results match the developer’s expectations.

+The goal of this exercise is to get you familiarized with the process of forking and cloning your labs and running automated tests included in the labs.

 ## Iteration 1 - Initial Setup

 Fork this repository.
-You should see an "**Actions**" tab at the top of the GitHub interface for your fork.
-Click it.
+You should see an "**Actions**" tab at the top of the GitHub interface of *your fork*.
+Click on it.
 You should see the following:

 ![Actions Tab](https://user-images.githubusercontent.com/7128083/116699595-a9589500-a9bd-11eb-95be-fca6914504e0.png)

 Since our automated tests will be running not only locally but also on GitHub, we need to enable workflows for this repository.
 Click on "I understand my workflows, go ahead and enable them".
 You'll have to do this for every lab that has automated tests.

-Clone the fork to your machine.
+*Clone* the fork to your machine.

 ## Iteration 2 - Exploring the project

 At the root of this project you'll find multiple files that are worthy of notice.

 First, `package.json`.
-This files contains the external dependencies necessary to make the project work, as well as the configurations necessary to run our unit tests.
-Plus, it holds a set of custom scripts that we can run using the `npm run` command.
-You won't have to change the contents of this file.
+This file contains the list of external dependencies necessary to make the project work, as well as the configurations necessary to run our unit tests.

-Second, you will find a tests directory.
+Second, you will find a `/tests` directory.
 This directory contains multiple files with the `.spec.js` extensions.
-It is common to name unit test files ending with a `.spec.js` or `.tests.js` extension.
+When working with test runners, unit test files are commonly named ending with a `.spec.js` or `.tests.js` extension.

 Third, our main working file, `calculator.js`.
 It contains four distinct functions, one for each of the basic arithmetic operations.
 The functions `sum`, `subtract` and `divide` are incomplete.
-Later in the lab, you'll be asked to work on each to meet specific requirements.
-The fourth function, `multiply`, is implemented.
-You'll be asked to create unit tests to ensure that it runs as expected.
-At the bottom of this file you'll find an unfamiliar syntax (reading `module.exports = /* ... */`).
-It is required to make our unit tests work, and you'll be learning more about it later on.

-Files such as `package-lock.json`, and directories such as `.github` are not relevant right now.
-By the end of this bootcamp, you will know much more about all these terms that probably don't make too much sense now.
-Patience :pray:
+In the next steps, you'll be asked to complete each of them to meet the test requirements.

+Files such as `package-lock.json`, and directories such as `.github` and `node_modules` are part of the environment setup.
+You don't have to worry about them at the moment and you should leave them as they are.
+We will explain their purpose in the later point of the course while covering the *Node.js* environment.

 ## Iteration 3 - Setting up the project

 Open your terminal.

-To run our unit tests on your machine, you must have both `Node.js` and `npm` installed.
-You can ensure you have both by running the following commands:
+To run the unit tests on your machine, you must have both [*Node.js*](https://nodejs.org/en/download/) (`node`) and `npm` installed.
+To ensure that you have both, run the following commands:

 ```shell
 $ node -v